 y) These channels may be operated as single or duplex frequency channels, subject to coordination with affected administrations.
 (WRC-12)

-z) Until 1 January 2019, these channels may be used for possible testing of future AIS applications without causing harmful interference to, or claiming protection from, existing applications and stations operating in the fixed and mobile services.

-From 1 January 2019, these channels are each split into two simplex channels.
-The channels 2027 and 2028 designated as ASM 1 and ASM 2 are used for application specific messages (ASM) as described in the most recent version of Recommendation ITU-R M.2092.
-(WRC-15)
+z) The channels 27 and 28 are each split into two simplex channels.
+The channels ASM 1 and ASM 2 are used for application specific messages (ASM) as described in the most recent version of Recommendation ITU-R M.2092.
+(WRC-19)

 zx) In the United States, these channels are used for communication between ship stations and coast stations for the purpose of public correspondence.
 (WRC-15)

-zz) From 1 January 2019, channels 1027, 1028, 87 and 88 are used as single-frequency analogue channels for port operation and ship movement.
-(WRC-15)
+zz) The channels 1027, 1028, 87 and 88 are used as single-frequency analogue channels for port operation and ship movement.
+(WRC-19)

+AAA) From 1 January 2024, the combination of the channels 1024, 1084, 1025, 1085, 1026 and 1086, which are also allocated to the maritime mobile-satellite service (Earth-to-space), shall be used for the reception of VDES messages from ships as described in the most recent version of Recommendation ITU-R M.2092.
+(WRC-19)

+BBB) From 1 January 2024, the combination of the channels 2024, 2084, 2025, 2085, 2026 and 2086, which are also allocated to the maritime mobile-satellite service (space-to-Earth), shall be used for the reception of VDES messages from satellites as described in the most recent version of Recommendation ITU-R M.2092.
+(WRC-19)

 Reasons: The above modifications of RR Appendix 18 identify a MMSS allocation uplink and downlink for the VDES which is described in Recommendation ITU-R M.2092-0.
 The channels are identified for the satellite downlink of the VDES.

 SUP ACP/24A9A2/7#50294